-- Clinical specimens appropriate for the diagnosis of influenza include nasopharyngeal or throat swabs, nasal wash or nasal aspirates, and bronchial washings.
+- 3. Clinical specimens appropriate for the diagnosis of influenza include nasopharyngeal or throat swabs, nasal wash or nasal aspirates, and bronchial washings.
 Rapid diagnostic tests are widely available at most hospital-based and commercial laboratories; several local laboratories also perform viral cultures. - DDC can assist in provision of influenza testing for LTC facilities experiencing an outbreak of influenza or suspected influenza.
 Both a rapid test method and viral culture are available.
 For more information on influenza specimen collection and testing, call 215-685-6741 during business hours, or 215-686-1776 after-hours or on weekends, and ask to speak with the person on-call for PDPH Division of Disease Control. - 4.
-A single case of laboratory-confirmed influenza and/or three or more cases of influenza-like illness must be reported to DDC within 24 hours of recognition.
+A single case of laboratory-confirmed influenza and/or three or more cases of influenza-like illness occurring in a 72-hour period must be reported to DDC within 24 hours of recognition.
+The occurrence of two influenza-like illnesses within 48-72 hours should trigger testing and heightened surveillance for a third case.